• Skip to primary navigation

 • 4 large egg yolks

-• 1½ cups dark chocolate covered espresso beans, crushed
+• ¾ cup dark chocolate-covered espresso beans, crushed

 Instructions

-• Add the milk, cream, ⅓ cup of the sugar, espresso, kahlúa and vanilla to a medium-large saucepan.
-Stir to blend and place it over medium heat.
+• Make milk mixture.
+Add the milk, cream, ⅓ cup of the sugar, espresso, kahlúa and vanilla to a medium-sized saucepan.
+Place it over medium heat and stir to blend.
 Cook just until the sugar has completely dissolved, and it's beginning to simmer, a few minutes.
-Turn off the heat and leave this on the stove.
+Turn off the heat and leave it on the stove.

-• In a medium-sized mixing bowl, combine the egg yolks with the remaining ¼ cup of sugar.
-Use an electric mixer, with the whisk attachment, on a high speed to blend until the eggs become thick and pale yellow, about 3 minutes.
+• Make egg mixture.
+In a medium-sized mixing bowl, combine the egg yolks with the remaining ¼ cup of sugar.
+Use an electric mixer on a high speed to blend until the eggs become thick and pale yellow, about 3 minutes.
 (You can of course also use a hand whisk -- it will just take longer and use a lot of muscle.)

-• Cook over very low heat, stirring constantly (a wooden spoon is best), until the mixture becomes thick enough to coat the back of a wooden spoon, about 7 minutes.
+• Tempe and make custard base.
+Pour about 1 cup of the warm milk mixture into the egg mixture and immediately stir to blend.
+Then add this mixture back into the saucepan, and stirring continuously, over low heat, cook until it becomes a beautiful custard, about 15 minutes.
+When it's ready, it should be thick enough to coat the back of a spoon.
 (Timing is important here -- you want to remove it as soon as it's at the point -- usually it's when I see the first couple of bubbles from the heat.
 If it goes too long it might curdle.)

-• Transfer to an ice-cream/gelato maker, and freeze according to the machine's instructions.
+• Churn.
+Transfer the custard base to an ice-cream maker, and freeze according to the machine's instructions.

-• While the it's churning, crush the chocolate covered espresso beans.
-Here's how: add them to a heavy-duty, zip-lock bag and seal it, removing the air.
-Then use a meat mallet or the bottom of a small, heavy-bottomed sauté pan to crush the beans.
+• Crush chocolate-covered beans.
+While the ice cream is churning (or anytime earlier), crush the chocolate covered espresso beans.
+You can use a spice grinder or add them to a heavy-duty, Ziploc bag, remove the air, seal it, and use a meat mallet or the bottom of a small sauté pan to crush the beans.

-• Once the gelato is ready, gently mix in the crushed chocolate-covered espresso beans.
-Serve immediately if you want it very soft, or place it in the freezer until you're ready to serve.
+• Finish, serve or freeze.
+Once the gelato is ready, add the crushed chocolate-covered espresso beans, and turn the machine on for another churn or two, just to mix them in.
+Serve immediately if you want it very soft, or place it in the freezer in an airtight container until you're ready to serve.
+(About 6 hours to get a relatively firm scoop.)

 Keywords dessert for summer party, coffee recipes, best gelato recipes